 Dogs may be man’s best friend, but they aren’t always so fond of delivery drivers.
 That means dog bites are a real hazard.

-Sometimes the injuries are bad enough that drivers have to be hospitalized.
+Sometimes, the injuries are bad enough that drivers have to be hospitalized.
 One driver was hospitalized in Mississippi when he was attacked by two dogs in 2022.

 UPS will personalize your vehicle

-If you stick with the company for long enough, UPS will give your delivery truck a bit of personalized flair.
+If you stick with the company long enough, UPS will give your delivery truck a bit of personalized flair.

 Drivers who put in 10 years get a nameplate for the side of their vehicle.
 Drivers who maintain a safety record for 25 years or more get a “Circle of Honor” emblem.